 In fact, my Introduction to Mental Fitness course, when it is all boiled down, is really a guide for building mentally or psychologically healthy habits.

-Turning something into a habit, whether it be meditation, or exercise, or journalling requires specific attention, especially if we are trying to establish a complex or difficult habit.
+Turning something into a habit, whether it be meditation, or exercise, or journaling requires specific attention, especially if we are trying to establish a complex or difficult habit.

-You can access a digital copy by clicking the image below, or you can find this handout on the wall outside the Health, Counselling and Disability Services reception.
+You can access a digital copy by clicking the image below.

 If you’ve found cool ways to help you stick to regular healthy behaviours, I’d love to hear about them.